 Directors and Key Managerial Personnel

-Your Directors inform the members that Shri Shantanu Agarwal Director retires byrotation and being eligible offers himself for reappointment.
+Your Directors inform the member that Shri Shantanu Agarwal (DIN-02314304) JointManaging Director retires by rotation and being eligible offers himself forre-appointment.

 Directors' Appointment and Remuneration Policy

 Pursuant to the provision of Section 178 of the Companies Act 2013 and Schedule IIPart D a Nomination & Remuneration Policy had been framed for the appointment ofDirectors Key Managerial Personnel and Senior Management and fixation of theirremuneration.
 The Nomination and Remuneration Policy as framed is annexed as AnnexureII and forms part of this report.

 Your Directors inform the members that the Nomination & Remuneration Committee aswell your Directors endeavour to follow the policy and all appointments at Board andSenior Management are considered at the meeting of the Committee and the Board.

 Annual Evaluation by the Board

 Pursuant to the provisions of the Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 annual evaluation has been done by the Boardof its own performance its Committees and the individual Directors.
 The manner ofevaluation is mentioned in the Nomination and Remuneration policy which forms part ofBoard Report.
 Your Directors feel pleasure in informing the members that the performanceof the Board as a whole and its member individually was adjudged satisfactory.

 Further every Independent Director of the Company is familiarized with the Companytheir roles rights responsibilities in the Company nature of the industry in which theCompany operates business model of the Company etc. through various programmes.

 Details of loans guarantees and investments are given in the notes to the financialstatements at appropriate places.